RosettaCommons/demos/tutorials/loop_modeling/loop_modeling.md

 14 S .
 ...
 ```
 The file will contain a file of all residues in the H chain with the corresponding Rosetta internal residue number, which is continuous unlike the PDB numbering.
-The `.` at the end of each line means do nothing to this residue.
+The `.` at the end of each line means do nothing to the backbone of this residue.

-Now, we add the missing three residues (KPG) in this manner shown below, assigning them residue number 0, identity X and the preferred secondary structure (H: Helix, L: Loops, E: Extended).
+Now, we add the missing three residues (KPG) in the manner shown below, assigning them residue number 0, identity X and the preferred secondary structure (H: Helix, L: Loops, E: Extended).
 Next, we ask it to pick the amino acid (PIKAA) K to fill in the first spot, and so on.

 >You must also specify the preferred secondary structure of the flanking residues and the identity of the residue to replace them with (i.e. themselves).
 This is crucial to provide backbone flexibility in these residues to close the loop.